ralgar/proton-mo2-installer/README.md

 **On the first run of MO2:**
 - Choose *Create a portable instance*.
 - Choose the game that you're installing for.
-- Store the data in the default location, or anywhere else you like.
+- Choose a location to store the instance data.
+I recommend choosing a *non-default* location.
-- Connect your Nexus account (using an API key is suggested).
+- Connect your Nexus account (using an API key is recommended).
 - Click *Finish* to create the instance.
 - Choose either *Yes* or *No* when asked if you want tutorials.
 - Choose *Yes* when MO2 asks if you want it to handle NXM links.